 I should say that anyone is lucky to have a Marrone kitchen – they are simply incredible.
 Since I started exchanges with Armando in January, I sent him multiple emails.
 Actually after some 800 emails and 80+ conversations, almost daily Skype calls that would last for 5 months it was getting all worked out.

 To understand Marrone professional kitchens, you must grasp that not one part of their kitchens are modular, and designing a kitchen takes a plenty of concentration.
 I had to decide on each and every square millimeter of the design, and the only standard fixings are induction and gas tops.
-That doesn’t mean that I designed it all alone, because without the tremendous know-how of Armando, it couldn’t have been so possible.
+That doesn’t mean that I designed it all alone because without the tremendous know-how of Armando, it couldn’t have been so possible.
 He facilitated the design and realization and supported me throughout the entire process.
 He made our new test kitchen become a real dream. /Thank you/

 The first factory visit was like a kid going into a candy shop, and I roamed freely around the factory and watched the craftsman at work.
 Armando asked politely not to photo one of his propitiatory machines otherwise the factory was open to all the photos I liked.

 It’s important to understand that the Marrone kitchen is unlike any other kitchen I’ve ever seen and I’ve been in hundreds.
 It is the Ferrari of custom kitchens with no exaggeration.
 The workers are well dressed, diligently working, each at their respective workstation.
-The kitchens are mostly by handwork, and look beautiful from start to finish.
+The kitchens are mostly by handwork and look beautiful from start to finish.
 The noise level is surprisingly low except for a few grinders polishing edges and the factory is immaculate.

 The offices are modest and so is Armando and his co-workers.
 I cannot help to think that Armando was doing me a favor building my kitchen.
-He is more busy that than a top world-class chef and his phone is ringing almost every minute.
+He is busier that than a top world-class chef and his phone is ringing almost every minute.
 His clients require careful attention without waiting a second.
 You begin to understand the world of Marrone working with top Michelin chefs all over the globe.

 I started to understand that Armando is working 24/7 and always reachable and always focused.
 It’s quite amazing to watch him work, he is like an octopus, he can do many things at once with precision.
-More importantly you only need to mention a detail once and he’s on it.
+More importantly, you only need to mention a detail once and he’s on it.

 I find him by phone early morning on his way to work, or on his way home after sunset.
 He has a travel schedule that takes him around the world and we were lucky to have him visit Mykonos during installation.
 Here he is pictured (center) in Mykonos during the installation.

 This Mesubim test kitchen was an important project for various reasons.
 For one our test kitchen was always suffering from technical issues and the local technicians were taking advantage of us.
 This is not uncommon in small island communities, but here it was taken to another level.
 The old kitchen was Electrolux (Thermaline) and at the time I purchased it, it was state of the art.
-The problem with Electrolux is its modular and the counter isn’t seamless.
-It is pieced together (modular) and for a top-level custom kitchen this is not good enough.
+The problem with Electrolux is it’s modular and the counter isn’t seamless.
+It is pieced together (modular) and for a top-level custom kitchen, this is not good enough.

 When you start to look around there are few choices that come even close to Marrone’s quality.
 This isn’t to say that I didn’t try to work with other custom builders, I did.
 The greatest disappointment was Menu systems, a Swiss supplier who have top of the line induction systems.

 I was in contact with their sales manager (Mr. Ramos) but he lost interest, stopped communicating – no more replies to my emails.
 They did produce a few emails with some nice 3-d schematics but I felt they weren’t thorough enough.
 He didn’t seem knowledgeable enough and when I asked questions he generalized.
 I had the feeling he just wanted to sell.
-This doesn’t mean that Menu systems is not a professional, or serious company, but this was my experience which probably relates to the fact that they saw us as a small residential project. /see Menu Systems image below/
+This doesn’t mean that Menu systems are not a professional or serious company, but this was my experience which probably relates to the fact that they saw us as a small residential project. /see Menu Systems image below/

 I also spoke with Athanor in France on the recommendation of a Parisian chef.
 Athanor also had a high recommendation from a three star Michelin chef I know.
 But in the end, Athanor wasn’t capable of delivering the design support and I had to abandon their offer.
 I felt sad because they do make nice kitchens. /see Athanor image below/